anwarmamat/cmsc330spring19-public/project6/README.md

 Lastly, you will write a function **to_command** that takes a string slice and converts it to a command.
 Below is a chart outlining how the strings will be passed into this method.
 You can assume that any string that does not match the regular expressions provided will be considered an Invalid command.

-You are welcome to solve this problem with regular expressions from `regex::Regex`, but are not required to.

 ```
     Command     |     String format
     ---------------------------------------------